knockout/knockout/documentation/attr-binding.md

 ---

 ### Purpose
 The `attr` binding provides a generic way to set the value of any attribute for the associated DOM element.
-This is useful, for example, when you need to set the `title` attribute of an element, the `src` of an `img` tag, or the `href` of a link based on values in your view model.
+This is useful, for example, when you need to set the `title` attribute of an element, the `src` of an `img` tag, or the `href` of a link based on values in your view model, with the attribute value being updated automatically whenever the corresponding model property changes.

 ### Example
     <a data-bind="attr: { href: url, title: details }">